Oslo Accords

-During the Second Intifada, the Roadmap for Peace was introduced, which explicitly aimed at a two-state solution and the establishment of an independent Palestinian state.
-The Roadmap, however, soon entered a cycle similar to the Oslo process, but without producing any agreement.

 Background

 The Oslo Accords are based on the 1978 Camp David Accords and show therefore considerable similarity with those Accords.
 The Camp David's "Framework for Peace in the Middle East" envisioned autonomy for the local, and only for the local, (Palestinian) inhabitants of West Bank and Gaza.
 At the time, there lived some 7,400 settlers in the West Bank (excluding East Jerusalem), and 500 in Gaza, with the number in the West Bank, however, rapidly growing.
-As Israel regarded the PLO a terrorist organisation, it refused to talk with the sole representative of the Palestinian people.
+As Israel regarded the PLO as a terrorist organisation, it refused to talk with the sole representative of the Palestinian people.
 Instead, Israel preferred to negotiate with Egypt and Jordan, and "elected representatives of the inhabitants of the West Bank and Gaza".

 While the final goal in Camp David was a "peace treaty between Israel and Jordan, taking into account the agreement reached in the final status of the West Bank and Gaza", the Oslo negotiations were directly between Israel and the PLO and aimed at a peace treaty directly between these groups.
 The Oslo Accords, like the 1978 Camp David Accords, merely aimed at an interim agreement that allowed first steps.
 This was intended to be followed by negotiation of a complete settlement within five years.
 When, however, an Israel–Jordan peace treaty was concluded on 26 October 1994, it was without the Palestinians.